raghavk20/Safe-Folder-Application/README.md

 # Features of our project

 (i)	Confidentiality: The data should be kept confidential and protected from unauthorized access or disclosure.
-This can be achieved through encryption and access control mechanisms
+This can be achieved through encryption and access control mechanism <br>
 (ii)	Integrity: The data should be protected from unauthorized modification or tampering.
 This can be achieved through data integrity checks and digital signatures
 (iii)	Availability: The data should be available to authorized users when needed.
 This can be achieved through redundancy and fault-tolerant mechanisms
 (iv)	Accuracy: The data should be accurate and reliable.
 This can be achieved through data validation and verification mechanisms